 Scottish Macaroon Bar Snowballs Recipe

 Inspired by Jacqueline’s blog at TinnedTomatoes.com.
-I’ve found that the amount of sugar will vary, depending on how dry your potato is.
+I’ve found that the amount of sugar will vary, depending on how dry your potato is (the drier the potato the better, Russett – I use Bintje in France).
 You may need more or less but the fondant should be thick and quite difficult to stir at the end, when it’s just right and ready to roll.
 They may be packed with sugar but they’re gluten free!

 Update December 2017: My friend, Christina Conte also has a recipe for Macaroon Bars – but at the time of writing I hadn’t discovered her yet!